WGLab/biocluster/03 System customization.md

 hwclock --show
 ```

-If your hardware clock is not set to your local time, then you must set the system time to local time.
-As root,
+If your hardware clock is not set to your local time, then you must set the system time to local time as root.

-Update via NTP: If you installed the ntp package you can:
+If you installed the ntp package you can:

 ```
 ntpdate pool.ntp.org
 ```

 -or-

 Manual update:

 ```